 Unemployment rates are currently slightly lower among women than men.
-In 2002, 550,000 women, 7.1% of all female labour force participants, were unemployed, compared with 8.1% of male labour force participants.
+In 2003, 570,000 women, 7.2% of all female labour force participants, were unemployed, compared with 8.0% of male labour force participants.
 In fact, the unemployment rate has been lower among women than men throughout the 1990s, whereas the reverse was the case for much of the period from 1976 to 1989.
 (Table 12)

 Young women are considerably more likely than other women to be unemployed.
-In 2002, 11.8% of female labour force participants aged 15 to 24 were unemployed, compared with just 6.7% of those aged 25 to 44 and 5.5% of those aged 45 to 64.
+In 2003, 11.9% of female labour force participants aged 15-24 were unemployed, compared with just 6.8% of those aged 25-44 and 5.6% of those aged 45-64.
 (Table 13)

 Young women, however, are still considerably less likely than their male counterparts to be unemployed.
-While 11.8% of female labour force participants aged 15 to 24 were unemployed in 2002, the figure was 15.3% among males in this age group.
-In contrast, women aged 25 to 44 and 45 to 64 were both about as likely to be unemployed as men in these age ranges.
+While 11.9% of female labour force participants aged 15-24 were unemployed in 2003, the figure was 15.6% among males in this age group.
+In contrast, women aged 25-44 and 45-64 were both about as likely to be unemployed as men in these age ranges.

 Women in the Atlantic provinces and Quebec have higher unemployment rates than those in Ontario and the Western provinces.
-In 2002, 15.1% of female labour force participants in Newfoundland and Labrador were unemployed, while the figure was 10.9% in Prince Edward Island, 8.4% in Nova Scotia, 8.3% in New Brunswick, and 8.0% in Quebec.
-In contrast, 7.9% of female labour force participants in British Columbia, 6.8% of those in Ontario, 5.0% in Saskatchewan, 4.9% in Alberta and 4.7% in Manitoba were unemployed that year.
+In 2003, 15.0% of female labour force participants in Newfoundland and Labrador were unemployed, while the figure was 10.2% in Prince Edward Island, 8.6% in Quebec, 8.4% in New Brunswick, and 8.0% in Nova Scotia.
+In contrast, 7.9% of female labour force participants in British Columbia, 6.8% of those in Ontario, 4.9% in Alberta, and 4.7% in Manitoba and Saskatchewan were unemployed that year.
 Women are also less likely than their male counterparts to be unemployed in all provinces.
 (Table 14)

 The most frequent reason given by unemployed women for leaving their last job was that they either lost their job or were laid off.
-In 2002, 41% of unemployed women fell into one of these categories.
-At the same time, 26% were labour force re-entrants who had not worked for pay or profit in the last year, while 10% were new job-market entrants who had never been employed.
-Another 5% of unemployed women had left their last job because they were going to school, 3% had left because of personal or family responsibilities, and 3% had left because of personal illness.
+In 2003, 42% of unemployed women fell into one of these categories.
+At the same time, 26% were labour force re-entrants who had not worked for pay or profit in the last year, while 9% were new job market entrants who had never been employed.
+Another 5% of unemployed women had left their last job because they were going to school, 2% had left because of personal or family responsibilities, and another 2% had left because of personal illness.
 (Table 15)

 Unemployed women, though, are less likely than unemployed men to have lost, or been laid off from, their last job.
-In 2002, 41% of unemployed women, versus 53% of unemployed men, had lost their job or been laid off.
-On the other hand, unemployed women were more likely than men to have been either new job-market entrants who had never worked for pay or profit or labour force re-entrants who had not been employed in the previous year.
-Unemployed women were also more likely than their male counterparts to have left their last job because of personal or family responsibilities: 3% versus 1%.
+In 2003, 42% of unemployed women, versus 52% of unemployed men, had lost their job or been laid off.
+On the other hand, unemployed women were more likely than men to have been either new job market entrants who had never worked for pay or profit or labour force re-entrants who had not been employed in the previous year.
+Unemployed women were also more likely than their male counterparts to have left their last job because of personal or family responsibilities: 2% versus 1%.

-Table 1 Employment, 1976-2002
+Table 1 Employment, 1976-2003